-Scandinavia has among the oldest and most prestigious luxury traditions in Europe.
-Scandinavian gold jewellery, as supreme symbols of power and rank, dates back to the Bronze Age Era (1700 – 520 BC) and reaches in prehistoric times a peak during the Gold Age Era (400 – 550 AD), when Scandinavia is flooded by gold as war booty and payment for military services.
-Right from the start, Scandinavian luxury speaks the language of power and riches.
-Its function is primarily ritual, and luxury objects are often sacrificed to the gods.
+Scandinavia has among the oldest and most prestigious jewellery traditions in Europe.
+Scandinavian gold jewellery, as supreme symbols of power and rank, dates back to the Bronze Age Era (1700 – 520 BC) and reaches in prehistoric times a peak during the Gold Age era (400 – 550 AD), when Scandinavia is flooded by gold as war booty and payment for military services.
+Right from the start, Scandinavian jewellery speaks the language of power and riches.
+Its function is primarily ritual, and jewellery objects are often sacrificed to the gods.

-From the beginning, Scandinavian luxury design is inspired by the natural world and characterized by purity of line, the hallmark of Scandinavian artistic expression.
+From the beginning, Scandinavian jewellery design is inspired by the natural world and characterised by purity of line, the hallmark of Scandinavian artistic expression.
 Examples witnessing the skills of the ancient jewellers, with object details barely visible to the naked eye and much admired by todays high-end jewellery craftsmen, are the unique gold collar masterpieces of Västergötaland and Öland, sometimes regarded as Sweden’s oldest regalia.

-Scandinavian luxury design, with its characteristic purity of form and avant-garde expression, has since the 18th century continued to challenge itself and its times.
-It is now widely recognized internationally as a frontline contemporary expression of luxury with a unique 3000 years heritage.
+Scandinavian jewellery design, with its characteristic purity of form and avant-garde expression, has since the 18th century continued to challenge itself and its times.
+It is now widely recognised internationally as a frontline contemporary expression of art with a unique 3000 years heritage.